 Stop Next Season’s Plant Disease… Now!

-Of all the mistakes I’ve made growing vegetables — and I’ve made plenty — the biggest (or right up there) has to do with not taking the time for a good garden cleanup before winter.
+Of all the mistakes I’ve made growing vegetables — and I’ve made plenty — the biggest (or right up there) has to do with not taking the time for a good fall garden cleanup.
 I can barely bring myself to tell you.

 One year, like most years, a fall frost hit the garden and I didn’t bother to get it covered.
 It withered squash vines and wilted the late plantings of lettuce and spinach.
 I should have been out there right away, removing all the dead vines, pulling the spinach (some of the lettuce made it back) and not given disease a chance to get a hold in the weakened plants.
 But I didn’t.
 And then, after a wet snow, I just let it all go, not putting the garden to bed until well into November.
 I didn’t know it yet, but by then my lack of action guaranteed that my spinach and chard crops for the next year would be compromised and keeping my squash vines growing would become a battle. (more…)

 Worms, of course, need adequate moisture to survive.
-You’ve probably kept your garden soil moist enough to sustain them.
+You’ve probably used mulch and kept your garden soil moist enough to sustain them.
 But what about your lawn, now that it’s dormant, and you’re doing what you can to save water?
 What about the worms? (more…)

 Organic gardeners know that a little dirt never hurt anyone.
 Of course, it’s a different story if the dirt your vegetables grow in contains herbicides and pesticides.
 Now Jeff D. Leach, in this op-ed piece in The New York Times argues that a little dirt is crucial to our well-being.